KXCVZNMX/club_coding/Lesson_4/Lesson 4: Loooooooooops.md

 ```cpp
 while (conditions) {}
 ```
+**A condition is something which yield a boolean value, whereby the loop will keep running, until the condition becomes false.**

-the conditions could be something like `a < b`, or any other condition you would like to use.
+The conditions could be something like `a < b`, or any other condition you would like to use.
 But for example for `a < b`, one thing to remember is to increment (or update) `a` every iteration, otherwise the loop would be stuck in a infinite loop, never exiting.

 Bad example:
 ```cpp